DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Revision-List.md

 ## Filter by V/S Sets

-After organizing maganeging the revisions, you can apply filters by sets to make the work process easier and assign the correct revision to witch sheet.
+After organizing maganeging the revisions, you can apply filters by sets to make the work process easier and assign the correct revision to each sheet.

 ![SheetGen apply filter](../../assets\images\SG-Rl-FilterSet.gif)